dbt-labs/docs.getdbt.com/website/docs/faqs/Accounts/change-users-license.md

 ---
 title: How do I change a user's license type to read-only in dbt Cloud?
 description: "Changing a user's license type to read-only in dbt Cloud"
-sidebar_label: 'How to change a user's license type to read-only'
+sidebar_label: 'How to change a user\'s license type to read-only'
 id: change-users-license

 ---